snarkhunter/oofcanvas/README.md

 ##### `CanvasPolygon`

-A `CanvasPolygon` is a closed `CanvasCurve`, derived from `CanvasFillableShape`.
-It is specified by listing the corners of the polygon, counterclockwise.
+A `CanvasPolygon` is a closed [`CanvasCurve](#canvascurve)`, derived from [`CanvasFillableShape`](#canvasfillableshape).
+It is specified by listing the user coordinates of the corners of the polygon, counterclockwise.
 Its constructors are

 * `CanvasPolygon()`

 	Create an empty polygon, containing no points.
-This constructor must be used in Python.
+Only this constructor is available in Python.

 * `CanvasPolygon(int n)`